tchayen/fast-cdt/README.md

 The benchmark tests each implementation across different JavaScript runtimes (Node.js/V8 and Bun/JSC).

+See the [blog post](https://tchayen.com/notes-from-benchmarking-wasm-and-optimized-js) where I go into more detail.

 ## Running

 ```
 ./benchmark.ts
 ```

-Will do builds of two JS variants, build Zig and also run both WASM and native version (requires zig installed e.g. with `brew`).
+Will do builds of two JS variants, build Zig and also run both WASM and native version.
+Requires zig 15.1 (or compatible) installed e.g. with `brew`.

 Example results on Apple M3 (Air):